 - a.
 The pressure drop across the fabric filter dust collector shall be continuously measured and the minimum pressure drop shall not be less than 2 inches, water gauge, except when a large number of filter bags have been replaced or other reason acceptable to the AQD. - b.
-The pressure drop across the fabric filter dust collector shall be recorded at least once per day.
+The pressure drop across the fabric filter dust collector shall be recorded at least once per day while the process is at its normal operating capacity.